Parallel athermal quasistatic deformation stepping of molecular systems: Conclusion and future work

-Our method builds on the concept that performing multiple AQS runs at the same time, individually connecting configurations at different strain states, allows for a parallelization of the deformation procedure.
-This is by exploiting the mostly moderate change of the potential energy landscape with increasing strain.
-The verification process ensures that the landscape has not had any plastic or erratic changes, and the correct response trajectory is found.
-We show that this method provides indeed significant speed-ups of at most a factor of $P$ when compared to the conventional AQS method, however this does not scale linearly with the number of processors $P$ as discussed and observed in Figure \ref{fig:aqs_results}.
-However, the aim of the algorithm is to consistently lower computational time when multiple processors are available.
-This is done without any sacrifice in terms of accuracy compared to the same strain step size $\Delta\gamma$ of the standard AQS protocol.
-The negligible overhead cost lowers the bounds of the parallel method by the standard AQS protocol.
-Our proposed method can be applied to a wide range of molecular systems to investigate inelastic deformation and fracture.
-Although we provided numerical benchmark examples investigating exclusively shear behavior of complex materials, the method can be easily extended to more general deformations as well as more complex deformation histories, such as cyclic deformation protocols.
-Furthermore, the parallel stepping scheme provides a basis for a framework that efficiently finds multiple sets of alternative solution trajectories.
+In this paper, we presented a parallel stepping scheme offering a significant numerical speed-up without any loss in solution accuracy.\\ Our method builds on the concept that performing \NewAnswers{parallel} AQS runs and then individually connecting configurations at \NewAnswers{the same shear value} resulting in a parallelization of the deformation procedure in the spirit of a predictor-corrector scheme. \NewAnswers{This procedure exploits that the potential energy landscape, most of the time changes moderately, with increasing shear}.
+The \NewAnswers{predictor-corrector} process ensures that the landscape has not had any plastic or erratic changes, and the correct response trajectory is found.\\ We show that this method provides indeed significant speed-ups of at \NewAnswers{least two-fold on average for the studied combinations of threads $P$ and $K$} when compared to the conventional AQS method; however, this does not scale linearly with the number of threads $P$ as discussed and observed in Figure \ref{fig:aqs_results}.
+However, the aim of the algorithm is to consistently lower computational time when multiple threads are available, and not to provide a perfectly scalable method.
+This is done without any sacrifice in terms of accuracy compared to the same shear step size $\Delta\gamma$ of the standard AQS protocol.
+As the overhead cost is negligible, the lower bound in terms of runtime of the proposed parallel method is the standard sequential AQS protocol.\\ Our proposed method can be applied to a wide range of molecular systems to investigate inelastic deformation and fracture.
+Although we provided numerical benchmark examples investigating exclusively shear behavior of complex materials, the method can be easily extended to more general deformations as well as more complex deformation histories, such as cyclic deformation protocols.\\ Furthermore, the parallel stepping scheme provides a basis for a framework that efficiently finds multiple sets of alternative solution trajectories.
 Such alternative paths in the potential energy landscape are not relevant when performing athermal overdamped simulations but might be visited when performing molecular simulations at finite temperatures.
-This way, further steps should be to develop numerically efficient strategies for finite temperature deformation, where the final material response trajectory is a result of probabilistic considerations taking into account a set of multiple trajectory candidates.
+This way, further steps should be taken to develop numerically efficient strategies for finite temperature deformation, where the final material response trajectory is a result of probabilistic considerations taking into account a set of multiple trajectory candidates.\\ \\ In future research, it is desirable to find ways to a-priori prevent miss-predictions in order to reliably achieve a speed-up of close to the factor $P$.
+Further, dynamical step-sizing and dynamical choice of the parameter $K$ would possibly enable a user to exploit more threads efficiently.
+Future work will also involve developing extrapolation methods for the standard AQS protocol to minimize the number of steps in the minimization procedure.
+This can also be used on each of the parallel threads, thereby speeding up both the parallel stepping method and the standard AQS method.